 - Do your research – find out about industries in New Zealand and what skills are in demand

 - Learn and practise the skills New Zealand employers want so that you can highlight those in your CV.
 For example, communication skills

 - Get a good New Zealand-style CV ready for yourself and for your partner

 - Learn how New Zealand interviews are usually done, and ask for advice and tips from friends and family who have been through the job interview process here

 - Contact friends and family in New Zealand and ask if they know of any jobs.
 Ask if they could introduce you to interested employers before you reach New Zealand

 - If you are not confident speaking English, practise speaking it as much as possible with people who can help you.

 While most visas require you to find a job in New Zealand, there are exceptions for some family relationships.
 However, these are limited, and must be supported by a family member, who themselves must qualify or already have a visa.
 Family visas last at the maximum for the same time as the visa of the supporting person.

-Special conditions apply for Pacific Access Category and Samoan Quota visas.
+Special conditions apply for Pacific Access Category Resident Visa and Samoan Quota Resident Visa.
 Find out more about these.

 - Tips for job hunting